@stdlib/deploy

 import "@stdlib/deploy";

-contract ExampleContract with Deployable { // Now, this contract has a receiver for Deploy message}
+contract ExampleContract with Deployable { // Now, this contract has a receiver for the Deploy message}

 FactoryDeployable

-provides a handy unified mechanism for chained deployments.
+provides a convenient unified mechanism for chained deployments.

 Source code: